Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Treatment options for anxiety disorders include lifestyle measures, psychological therapy and medicines.
+- Treatment options for anxiety disorders include lifestyle changes, psychological therapy and medicines.

 What is anxiety?

 Everyone experiences anxiety from time to time.
-Normal worry can be motivating — it can help you with things such as getting to work on time or studying for a test.
-But in some people, anxious feelings don’t go away and are out of proportion to the situation.
+Occasional worries can help keep you safe and be motivating.
+It may help you with things such as getting to work on time or studying for a test.

 What are anxiety disorders?